 This multiple case study reveals UCM graduates are ready for classroom teaching, as evidenced by student achievement, observation, and perceptual/anecdotal reflection.
 For each classroom that submitted pre and post assessment scores, there was growth in student achievement.
 Teachers also reported a sense of efficacy in being ready to teach.
-This is important as each of these teachers were confronted with the COVID-19 challenge of teaching virtually and in person.
+This is important as each of these teachers were confronted with the COVID-19 challenge of teaching virtually and in person during Phase 1.
 While their school year was far from normal, they each stated their preparation gave them the foundation they needed.
+Phase 2 brought about different challenges.
+Recruitment of completers was more challenging than during Phase 1, and many responses of possible participants stated this school year was indefinitely more challenging than anticipated and this is supported by the national data on teacher vacancies and attrition.